SaltyFish2018/ADP_IMG_CCGT/readme.md

 ## About
-This repo is an official code of ADP-based economic dispatch for CCGT-Integrated microgrid.
+This repo is an official code of ADP-based economic dispatch for integrated microgrid with the CCGT thermodynamic process.

 ### Publication
 If you use the code in an academic work, or inspired by our method, please consider citing the following: